jenkins-x/jx/README.md

 ## Contributing

-If you're looking to build from source or get started hacking on Draft, please see the [hacking guide][hacking] for more information.
+If you're looking to build from source or get started hacking on jx, please see the [hacking guide][hacking] for more information.

+[hacking]: docs/contributing/hacking.md